AxDSan/smile-less-donate-less/README.md

 - ~~Firefox~~ (Not gonna work on this...)
 - ~~Opera~~ (Neither on this...)

-## How to Use **Smile More, Donate More :)**
+## How to Use **Smile More, Donate Less :)**

-Simply add the extension to your browser of choice using one of the below free download links, and it'll take care of all redirects for any future browsing.
+Simply add the extension to your browser of choice by following the installation steps below, and it'll take care of all redirects for any future browsing.

 ## Installation: